CANOE fraudster John Darwin has been ordered by a court to pay a £40,000 lump sum over to the authorities after two pensions matured.

 His wife, who had fled with him to Panama, pretended to be shocked until a photograph emerged of them posing together after his supposed death.

 She was later jailed for six-and-a-half years for fraud and money-laundering.

-“It’s a robust law that allows police and prosecutors to make sure those who have benefited from crime pay back what they owe until their debt is paid.
+“It’s a robust law that allows police and prosecutors to make sure those who have benefited from crime pay back what they owe.

 “His full benefit from crime has still not been paid off, and if he comes into any substantial assets in the future we will again consider asking the court to revisit the Confiscation Order granted against him in 2009.